dacarlin/neat_aws/README.md

 ## SMRTLink installation

-You can just install SMRTLink right here in the home dir, in a directory called `smrt`.
+You can install SMRTLink right here in the home dir, in a directory called `smrt`.

 ```bash
 curl -O https://downloads.pacbcloud.com/public/software/installers/smrtlink_4.0.0.190159.zip